SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 ## SC25 info

-As of the publication of this post the application for UCSD’s 2025 team has opened here.
-For those applying the deadline is April 7th and notifications will be sent out the following week.
+As of the publication of this post the application for UCSD’s 2025 team has opened.
+For those applying the deadline is April 7th and status updates will be sent out the following week.
 More details are listed on the application page.

 ![](/images/SC25Logo.svg)

-On top of applying as a competitor for the student cluster competition, the Supercomputing convergence hosts two opportunities for students to volunteer and attend the convergence that being the roles of [Student Volunteer](https://sc24.supercomputing.org/students/student-volunteers/) and [Scinet Volunteer](https://sc24.supercomputing.org/scinet/). **Note** that the time commitment for student volunteers is the week of the conference and for SCInet volunteers being two weeks the week of the conference and the week preceding the conference.
+On top of participating as a team in the student cluster competition, the Supercomputing convergence offers opportunities for students to attend the convergence as a [Student Volunteer](https://sc24.supercomputing.org/students/student-volunteers/) and [Scinet Volunteer](https://sc24.supercomputing.org/scinet/). **Note** that the time commitment for student volunteers is the week of the conference and for SCInet volunteers being two weeks the week of the conference and the week preceding the conference.
 For those applying if you're from UCSD and are accepted as volunteers for either program please reach out to Mary Thomas, so we have sufficient lead time to allocate travel funding support.

 # Student Cluster Competition 2024 postmortem